 C6.
 Soils are managed to provide ecosystem services, including sustainable agricultural production

 C7.
-Land under productive agricultural management delivers beneficial environmental services
+Land under productive agricultural management delivers beneficial ecosystem services

 C8.
 Natural waterways are preserved and improved